 Since a bronzed Coco Chanel came back from a Mediterranean vacation in the 1920s and made the tan the hottest fashion accessory, women have been going ga-ga over golden skin and self-tanners.

-Tanning products helps you get a golden glow without the damaging side effects of the sun.
+Tanning products help you get a golden glow without the damaging side effects of the sun.

 - Most of the tanners will give you a few shade options.
 Do yourself a favor and don’t pick a darker option or your bronzed skin will look fake.